johnnynunez/gstaichi/python/taichi/aot/conventions/gfxruntime140/README.md

 # GfxRuntime140 convention

-GfxRuntime140 is a legacy AOT module convention that serves the Vulkan, Metal and OpenGL backends.
+GfxRuntime140 is a legacy AOT module convention that serves the Vulkan, Metal backends.

 GfxRuntime140 only accepts SPIR-V as the only valid code artifact.
 For each SPIR-V artifact, all of the following requirements *must* be satisfied.